MelBiggs/fullstack-frameworks-project/README.md

 #### Compatibility

 To ensure a broad range of users can successfully use the site, I tested it across major browsers in both desktop and mobile configuration.

+I tested the responsiveness of the site, page by page.
+All pages were made to look at attractive as possible on all screen sizes.
+For example, the checkout and cart have a scrolling table for smaller screens.

 ## Deployment